-Congressional Democrats blast Barr, threaten to hold him in contempt
+Pelosi accuses Barr of 'crime' as Democrats step up pressure on Trump

 Mueller, a former FBI director, concluded there was insufficient evidence to show a criminal conspiracy and opted not to make a conclusion on whether Trump committed obstruction of justice, but pointedly did not exonerate him.
 Barr has said he and Rod Rosenstein, the Justice Department’s No. 2 official, then determined there was not enough evidence to charge Trump with obstruction.

-Barr is under fire for how he characterized the Mueller report’s main conclusions in a letter to lawmakers on March 24, weeks before the report was released.
-Trump seized on Barr’s summary to declare he had been fully exonerated.

-Reporting by David Morgan, Sarah N. Lynch and Andy Sullivan; Additional reporting by Makini Brice; Writing by Lawrence Hurley and Andy Sullivan; Editing by Kevin Drawbaugh and Will Dunham
+Additional reporting by Sarah N. Lynch and Makini Brice; Writing by Andy Sullivan; Editing by Kevin Drawbaugh and Will Dunham